DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 ![Output1](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/images/Screenshot%202019-10-21%20at%2023.57.21.png)

-Answer yes to this question, then the proces should continue something like the following:
+Answer yes to this question, then the proccess should continue something like the following:

 ![Output2](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/images/Screenshot%202019-10-22%20at%2000.01.24.png)